ManuSureshh/Avaya-Analytics_K8s/README.md

 **5. Cluster Setup:**
 Ensure you have a Kubernetes cluster with `three master nodes` and one `Cluster Control Manager` (CCM) node.

+**6. Download Required Files:**
-2. Download Required Files: Download Avaya Analytics and Avaya Common Services files from the Avaya Product Licensing and Delivery System (PLDS).
-Since This ensures that all necessary services and dependencies are properly licensed.
+Download Avaya Analytics and Avaya Common Services files from the Avaya Product Licensing and Delivery System (PLDS).
+Since necessary `services and dependencies are properly licensed`, we need to download the License File from PLDS.
 3. Prepare Deployment Spreadsheet: Complete the Avaya_Oceana_Application_Deployment_<ReleaseNumber>.xlsm file with the necessary configuration details.

 # Installation Steps